MechaRex/logikaldb/README.md

 1. `field(name: Name, type: Class<T>): Field<T>` field constructor:
    - Logikal is typed which means that T can be a concrete value or it can also be a dynamic type like `Value` which is a type alisa for `Any?`
    - `val myField = field("myField", String::class.java)`: creates a logical string field called `myField`
-2. `eq(field: Field<T>, value: T): Goal` constraint:
+2. `eq(field: Field<T>, value: T): Constraint` constraint:
-   - Goal is basically a synonym for constraint in the system
+   - Constraint is basically a synonym for constraint in the system
    - `eq(field, 42)`: the `field`'s value will be always `42`, so you can think of it as immutable assignment
    - `eq(firstField, secondField)`: `firstField` will be tied to the `secondField`, which means that it doesn't matter which one is initialized first.
       For example `eq(firstField, 12)` will mean that the `secondField`'s value will be also `12`.
    - `eq(secondField, firstField)`: the order of the parameter values doesn't matter at all, and it has the same result as the above example
    - `eq(field, BigDecimal(1024))`: logikal can work with any kind of type in a type safe manner
-3. and(firstConstraint: Goal, ... , lastConstraint: Goal) constraint combinator:
+3. and(firstConstraint: Constraint, ... , lastConstraint: Constraint) constraint combinator:
    - `and(eq(firstField, 42), eq(secondField, 128))`: `firstField`'s value will be `42` and the `secondField`'s value will be `128` at the same time
    - `and(eq(firstField, 42), eq(firstField, 128))`: in this case we want that the `firstField`'s value to be `42` and `128` at the same time, but this is **not allowed**, so `firstField` **won't be defined at all**
-4. or(firstConstraint: Goal, ... , lastConstraint: Goal) constraint combinator:
+4. or(firstConstraint: Constraint, ... , lastConstraint: Constraint) constraint combinator:
    - `or(eq(firstField, 42), eq(firstField, 128))`: `firstField`'s value will be `42` at the **first time**, and it will be `128` at the **second time**.
    - `or(eq(firstField, 42), eq(secondField, 128))`: in this case we have different fields, but they are still separated time wise, which means that:
    - **First time** the `firstField`'s value will be `42`, but the `secondField` won't be defined